- Carrying a backpack that’s too heavy can cause pain.

-According to the American Occupational Therapy Association, Inc. (AOTA), 85% of university students report discomfort and pain associated with backpack usage.
-However, studies have also shown that simply changing the way you load and carry your backpack will lower your chance of straining your shoulders, back, or neck.
+According to experts, heavy backpacks (more than 10% of a person’s body weight) can cause back pain and strains that can last through adulthood.
+However, studies have also shown that simply changing the way you load your backpack and carry it will lower your chance of straining your shoulders, back, or neck.

 What’s the best way to carry my books?